Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 Article summary

-Meet the 16 teams competing for the title, including four past winners and one European debutant.
+Meet the 16 teams competing for the title, including three past winners and one European debutant.

 Article top media content